Skip to content

 The circular building of Radcliffe Camera in Oxford England built from beige coloured stone and decorated with many pillars, with a domed grey roof, taken in Autumn

-The many museums like the Ashmolean and Pitt Rivers are fantastic places to shelter from the cold and learn about Oxford in days gone by.
+The many museums, like the Ashmolean and Pitt Rivers Museum, are fantastic places to shelter from the cold and learn about Oxford in days gone by.
 At the Pitt Rivers, you can see the world’s only dodo tissue remains.
 It’s thought these inspired Charles Dodgson (pen name, Lewis Carroll) to write the Alice in Wonderland books.

 London